abdulnine7/Leetcode-Blind-75/README.md

 #### Solution:

-- In this we do backtracking usng DFS search, here we maintain a combination `curr` until get get `total` equal to `target`.
+- In this we do backtracking using DFS search, here we maintain a combination `curr` until get get `total` equal to `target`.
 If we found such combination we add it to result `res`.

 ```python
 def combinationSum(self, candidates: List[int], target: int) -> List[List[int]]: